peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 -----

 ### Example
-I have chosen a modern, edgy sans-serif font Titillium paired with subtle Work Sans.
+I have chosen a modern, edgy sans-serif font [Titillium](https://www.google.com/fonts/specimen/Titillium+Web) paired with subtle [Work Sans](https://www.google.com/fonts/specimen/Work+Sans).
+Both fonts are sans-serifs.
+Titillium definitely has more character, which makes it a good heading fonts.
+Work Sans is a high-quality sans serif with a wide variety of styles.

 <img src="/assets/design-for-programmers/font-pairing.png" alt="Step 2 Typography">